ZeroTwoModz/bin-generator/README.md

-# HOW TO USE
+# HOW TO USE (EXE)

-mm open `BIN_GENERATOR.exe` and you will figure it out
+mm download from release, then open `BIN_GENERATOR.exe` and you will figure it out

+# HOW TO USE (PYTHON)

+you dont use it ig

+its pretty self explanatory

 # WHY